junxit/us-congress-bills-113/metadata.md

 - 2014-12-02 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
 - 2014-12-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8231)
 - 2014-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8231)
+- 2014-12-03 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.